calroc/Thun/Thun.md

 I don't see an easy way around this.
 Be careful?
 It's kind of against the spirit of the thing to just leave a footgun like that laying around, but perhaps in practice it won't come up.
-(Because writing Joy code by derivation seems to lead to bug-free code, which is the kinda the point.)
+(Because writing Thun code by derivation seems to lead to bug-free code, which is the kinda the point.)